 It is still unclear whether conventional CBD oil has a pharmacological or only a physiological effect.
 In principle, however, no pharmacological effect is assumed.

-Extracted or isolated CBD can be classified as a medicine due to its pharmacological effect.
-Thus, isolated CBD would have to be a prescription-only medicine in Germany.
-The state authorities can prohibit the distribution of CBD oils if they prove a pharmacological effect.
+Extracted or isolated CBD can be classified as a medicinal product due to its pharmacological effect.
+This means that isolated CBD would have to be a prescription-only medicine in Germany.

 In Austria